Mike Beggs read Debt, and he didn’t like it. The book’s “main arguments,” he says, are “wholly unconvincing.”

 “It is odd,” Mike says, “that Graeber claims that ‘you can no more touch a dollar or a deutschmark than you can touch an hour or a cubic centimeter’ – because there actually are things called dollars you can touch, carry around in your wallet, and spend.”
 And, “however far credit may stretch money, it still depends on a monetary base: people ultimately expect to get paid in some form or other.”
 And, most decisively, “What circulates [as money] need not be a physical thing, but it is a thing in the sense that it cannot be in two places at once: when a payment is made, a quantity is deleted from one account and added to another.
 That the thing that is accepted in payment may be a third party’s liability does not change this fundamental point.”
 These are all, quite simply, statements of Friedman’s quantity theory of money, refuted by generations of Post Keynesian economists but still carrying on its zombie existence in the textbooks.

 Open your wallet again: Yes, you see things called dollars, but most likely you also see a piece of pallastic labeled Visa or Mastercard.
 This is money too — you can buy almost anything with t that you can buy with the bills.
 When you do so, new monetary liabilities are created on the spot, linking you to your bank and your bank to the vendor.
 Nothing is deleted from anywhere.
 You do, of course, have a credit limit, but that depends on what you’re buying an who you are buying it from, and it can rise or fall for all sorts of reasons without changes in anyone else’s.
 This is the fundamental difference between fiat and commodity money, on the one hand, and credit money on the other.
 There is a fixed quantity of the former but not of the latter.
-Now if the maximum volume of credit that could be created by banks was closely linked to their holdings of gold or state tokens, it wouldn’t make a difference; and thanks to various regulatory and other constraints, this was more or less true for much of the 19th and 20th centuries.
+Now if the maximum volume of credit that could be created by banks was closely linked to their holdings of gold or state tokens, it wouldn’t make a difference; and thanks to various regulatory and other constraints, this was more or less true for much of the nineteenth and twentieth centuries.
 But it is not true today.
 The idea of money as a”thing” that you “carry around” is fundamentally wrong as a description of today’s monetary system.

 These are not new ideas, of course.
 There’s a very clear statement of the importance of this distinction, for instance, in Axel Leijonhufvud’s classic essay on “The Wicksellian Heritage.”
 (Though of course written years before Debt, this essay shows you what the Graberian lens can do in the hands of a brilliant economist.)
-There he explains how Knut Wicksell, writing in the early 20th century, “presented the pure credit system as a precise antithesis to the equally imaginary case of a pure cash system.”
+There he explains how Knut Wicksell, writing in the early twentieth century, “presented the pure credit system as a precise antithesis to the equally imaginary case of a pure cash system.”
 Monetarists, by contrast, insisted that regardless of credit creation by banks the economy always behaved like a pure cash system with a fixed stock of money, while “more recently, monetary general equilibrium theorists have generally been content simply to brush credit under the Miller-Modigliani rug.”
 For Wicksell the evolution from cash to credit could not be so easily denied or sidestepped.
 The problem, though, was that in a pure credit money system, where the creation of medium of exchange was entirely in the hands of the banking system, the price level would indeterminate, something Wicksell considered incompatible with economic stability.
 It was essential, therefore, that commodity or token money continued to be required for at leas some transactions.
 But the day seemed to be coming when the evolution from commodity money to a pure credit money system would reach its end point, and an arbitrarily small monetary base could be stretched without limit as bank credit became acceptable for all payments.

 These processes have continued apace since Leijonhufvud wrote this, and today we are well into the unfamiliar terrain of a pure credit money system.
 This has important implications for economics and policy (and, if Graeber is right, for the broader parameters of the social universe, though one shouldn’t put too much confidence in predictions on that front.)
 Most concretely, it greatly limits the ability of monetary policy to affect real economic activity.
 In a world where both the supply of liquidity and the structure of interest rates are, as they increasingly are, endogenously set within the financial system, it is not clear what central banks are supposed to do.